Arkansas' hospitals filling up with unvaccinated adults and children - KRDO

 That guidance covers more than 90% of the US population — about 300 million people, according to a CNN analysis of CDC data published Monday.

-Louisiana Gov. John Bel Edwards temporarily reinstated his state’s mask mandate for all people age 5 and older, both vaccinated and unvaccinated, in indoor public places.
+Louisiana Gov. John Bel Edwards temporarily reinstated his state’s mask mandate for all people ages 5 and older, both vaccinated and unvaccinated, in indoor public places.
 The mandate goes into effect Wednesday.

+Wearing masks is important to help keep “our kids back in school and in-person and maintaining our growing economy by keeping businesses open,” said Dr. Joseph Kanter, Louisiana’s state health officer.

-No one should mistake the current situation as “just another surge,” he said.
+No one should mistake the current situation as “just another surge,” Edwards said.

 “We’ve already had three of these.
 This is the worst one we’ve had thus far,” the governor said.